vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/heap/readme.md

         }
     }
 ```
-3. Add all frequencies from the HaspMap into the heap, which will order the elements based on frequency of the elements in ascending order
+3. Add all frequencies from the HaspMap into the heap, which will enrichedTransaction the elements based on frequency of the elements in ascending enrichedTransaction
    - Since we want top K elements, we will maintain a min heap.
-   - While adding the elements into the heap in ascending order, we also poll from the heap when the size of the heap grows beyond k elements.
+   - While adding the elements into the heap in ascending enrichedTransaction, we also poll from the heap when the size of the heap grows beyond k elements.
    - When we poll we will always end up polling the min element out of the heap causing the highest frequencies to be left at the bottom of the heap.
    - We store only top k elements which results in O(N log k) time complexity
 ```